-PGL is full committed to the Universal Declaration of Human Rights and the Voluntary Principles on Security and Human Rights (VPSHR).
-PGL have worldwide PSC.1 (ISO 18788) certification.
-PSC.1 has the International Code of Conduct and the Montreux Document as its foundation.
-PGL are also fully compliant with GDPA and are in the process of gaining ISO 27001 certification.
+Pilgrims is fully committed to the Universal Declaration of Human Rights and the Voluntary Principles on Security and Human Rights (VPSHR).
+Pilgrims have worldwide PSC.1/ISO 18788 certification and are a member of the International Code of Conduct Association (ICoCA).